oelmekki/sra-mission/README.md

 Alternatively, on Github: [English](https://oelmekki.github.io/sra-mission/) and [French](https://oelmekki.github.io/sra-mission/?lang=fr)

-## A word about maintenance
+## Made to last

-This repos is not maintained anymore.
-Does it means it will ultimately break on you?
-Nope, because stopping maintaining it after a few weeks was the plan from the beginning!
 Sra-mission is build using only standards (html/js/css) with no dependency.
 That means that as long as web browsers exist, it will work unaltered.
 If you want to run it on your local machine, get a copy of this repository and open the file `index.standalone.en.html`